-For homeless persons, the CoC is committed to a Housing First approach, which is an evidence-based practice to quickly and successfully connect individuals and families experiencing homelessness to housing without preconditions and barriers to entry, The goal is the creation of addition Permanent Supportive Housing, that will provide the stability of permanent housing with supportive services for those who need it.
-Additionally, as existing PSH units age, maintenance and repair needs should be attended to as well.
+For homeless persons, the CoC is committed to a Housing First approach, which is an evidence-based practice to quickly and successfully connect individuals and families experiencing homelessness to housing without preconditions and barriers to entry, The goal is the creation of additional Permanent Supportive Housing, that will provide the stability of permanent housing with supportive services for those who need it.
+Additionally, as existing PSH units age, maintenance and repair needs will need to be addressed.

-There is a need for physical and mental health care, counseling, substance abuse counseling, food assistance, and transportation assistance such as bus and rapid passes.
+There is a need for physical and mental health care, counseling, substance abuse counseling, food assistance, and transportation assistance such as bus and rapid transit passes.

-At Risk of Homelessness as defined in 24 CFR 91.5
+At-Risk of Homelessness as defined in 24 CFR 91.5

-For those at-risk of homelessness, funding is needed to ensure that those individuals and families with children who are housed remain in their housing by providing rental assistance, and utility payment assistance.
+For those at-risk of homelessness, funding is needed to ensure that those individuals and families with children who are housed remain in their housing by providing rental assistance and utility payment assistance.
 It is also important to work to expand the number of affordable housing units that are in good condition, particularly rental units, so that more individuals and families with children can obtain housing that they can afford.

-There is a need for physical and mental health care, counseling, substance abuse counseling, food assistance, transportation assistance such as bus and rapid passes, and educational and job training.
+There is a need for physical and mental health care, counseling, substance abuse counseling, food assistance, transportation assistance such as bus and rapid transit passes, and educational and job training.

-Fleeing, or Attempting to Flee, Domestic Violence, Dating Violence, Sexual Assault, Stalking, or Human Trafficking, as defined by HUD in the Notice to find safety.
+Fleeing, or Attempting to Flee, Domestic Violence, Dating Violence, Sexual Assault, Stalking, or Human Trafficking, as defined by HUD in the Notice

+An incident of intimate partner violence frequently results in a sudden loss of housing, because the survivors (and sometimes their children) need to leave a home quickly in an emergency in an attempt to find safety.
 Sometimes they are evicted because of property damage caused by the abuser.
 Sometimes they cannot afford private housing because they have limited or no income.

-An incident of intimate partner violence frequently results in a sudden loss of housing, because the survivors (and sometimes their children) need to leave a home quickly in an emergency in an attempt